flowground/amazonaws-com-codestar-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeUserProfile
-### Describes a user in AWS CodeStar and the user attributes across all projects.
+> Describes a user in AWS CodeStar and the user attributes across all projects.<br/>

 #### Input Parameters
 * `Action` - _required_